-Easy-to-read medicine information about hydroxychloroquine – what is it, how to take hydroxychloroquine safely and possible side effects.
+Easy-to-read medicine information about hydroxychloroquine – what it is, how to take it safely and possible side effects.

 |Type of medicine||Also called|

 Hydroxychloroquine is used to treat rheumatoid arthritis and lupus.
 In rheumatoid arthritis, it helps to reduce pain, stiffness and swelling of your joints and in this way reduces damage to your joints.
 Hydroxychloroquine is also used to treat or prevent malaria.
 In New Zealand hydroxychloroquine is available as tablets (200 mg).

 Watch a video about hydroxychloroquine for rheumatic diseases.

 |Hydroxychloroquine currently has no role in the management of COVID-19|

 |There has been a lot of interest around the use of hydroxychloroquine for the treatment of COVID-19.
 There has not been any specific evidence to confirm its efficacy for this use.
 Using medicines unnecessarily creates a shortage for patients using them for established uses such as rheumatoid arthritis or malaria.
 Read more about COVID-19 and your medicines.|

 - Rheumatoid arthritis or lupus: Your doctor may start you on a higher dose (2 to 4 tablets daily) and reduce it after a few weeks.
 The usual dose of hydroxychloroquine is 1 or 2 tablets daily, although your dose may differ from this.